MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 Principle
 ---------

-The internal font format is a simple and small bitmap format (EJF).
+The internal font format is a simple and small bitmap format.

 The built-in font engine used to render this format: